Sexual Assault Charges – Withdrawn – Melbourne Magistrates Court

 The filing hearing is an administrative court date whereby the Court sets a timeline of how the matter is to proceed.
 Specifically, when the committal mention is to take place and when the brief of evidence is to be provided to our client and his solicitors.

-Once the brief of evidence is served, Prosecution and Defence must update the Court on how the matter is to proceed.
+Once the brief of evidence is served, Prosecution and Defence must update the Court at a committal mention on how the matter is to proceed.
 This will include how our client pleads and if witnesses will be required to give evidence prior to asking our client to stand trial.

 Given our client’s instructions, we indicated to the Court that the matter was being contested, and we filed a ‘form 32’.
 This document set out our leave application to cross examine witnesses, including the complainant.
 We also requested all the pre-trial disclosure associated with the investigation.
 This material is always very important and often reveals important information relevant to cross examination of the witnesses.